To Have and Have Not (film): Influences and adaptations

 To Have and Have Not is noted for its similarity to earlier films Casablanca (1942), Morocco (1930), Road to Morocco (1942), and Across the Pacific (1942).
 There are some similarities to the plot of the earlier Casablanca, and both stories involve the French Resistance.
 Other changes from Hemingway tended in the same direction, such as the introduction of a sympathetic piano player as an important supporting character.
 Carmichael's Cricket was not in the Hemingway book, and parallels Dooley Wilson's Sam in Casablanca.
 Several cast members from Casablanca also appear in the film; apart from Bogart and Dalio (Emil in Casablanca), Dan Seymour (Abdul in Casablanca) plays Captain Renard, whose name and position resemble Captain Renault in Casablanca.
 As in Casablanca, Bogart's initially reluctant character assists husband-and-wife Resistance members.

-To Have and Have Not was adapted as an hour-long radio play for Lux Radio Theater, with Bogart and Bacall reprising their screen roles.
+To Have and Have Not was adapted as an hour-long radio play for Lux Radio Theatre, with Bogart and Bacall reprising their screen roles.
 It was broadcast on October 14, 1946.

 Warner Brothers adapted the novel a second time with the film The Breaking Point (1950) directed by Michael Curtiz, who was also credited for Casablanca.
 This screenplay stayed closer to the novel; it bore little resemblance to the 1944 film.
-Screenwriter Ranald MacDougall and Curtiz were interested in creating a film better modeled after Hemingway's novel.
-The film did not remotely resemble Casablanca.
-Despite the film's faithfulness to the novel, it remains less popular than To Have and Have Not, though Hemingway said the remake, "suited him".
+Screenwriter Ranald MacDougall and Curtiz were interested in creating a film more closely modeled after Hemingway's novel, without the original film's resemblances to Casablanca.
+Despite the film's faithfulness to the novel, it remains less popular than To Have and Have Not, though Hemingway said the remake "suited him".
 The film was remade another time in 1958 by director Don Siegel as The Gun Runners.
 Siegel was reluctant to remake the film, but "needed the money".
 The film was shot quickly and cheaply.
-According to author Gene D. Phillips, The Gun Runners was nothing more than a "crass exploitation of the Hemingway book".
+Author Gene D. Phillips called The Gun Runners a "crass exploitation of the Hemingway book".

-In 1956, Warners remade it yet again as an episode of the western TV series Cheyenne entitled "Fury at Rio Hondo."
-None of the original writers were credited, even though it lifted entire chunks of dialogue from the script.
+In 1956, the story was reworked as an episode of the Western TV series Cheyenne entitled "Fury at Rio Hondo."
+The episode was credited solely to James Gunn, despite using significant portions of the original work's dialogue.

-From 1951 to 1952, Humphrey Bogart and Lauren Bacall participated in a weekly, half-hour radio adventure series called Bold Venture, intended to be a spin-off of To Have and Have Not.
+From 1951 to 1952, Humphrey Bogart and Lauren Bacall participated in a weekly half-hour radio adventure series called Bold Venture, intended to be a spin-off of To Have and Have Not.

 Bacall to Arms is a 1946 Looney Tunes short, spoofing scenes from To Have and Have Not, and featuring "Bogey Gocart" and "Laurie Bee Cool."
-It is included as a Special Feature on the DVD release of To Have and Have Not.
+It is included as a special feature on the DVD release of To Have and Have Not.

-The "new hat" exchange from To Have and Have Not is directly replicated in the pilot episode of the 2019 Hulu series Reprisal.